agussman/coredex/README.md

 4) The current version (0.8.0) of GraphExp has a bug where it won't pull back details on an individual vertex of `id` is an integer (it'll throw what looks like a CORS exception).That's why csv2neptune.py does the funky think w/ altering the ids.

+5) If something works correctly in the gremlin terminal but you're getting a strange error when you attempt to recreate it with `gremlin-python`, you might be missing a `.next()`.
+The terminal automatically adds a terminating step.

 # Closing Thoughts

  * A lot (all) of the Gremlin / TinkerPop documentation is aggressively obtuse an inaccessible.
 If you are a "learn from first principles" kinda person, good news!
 If you are a "learn from some basic examples and intuiting the functionality" well, you found this page at least.
 The [Neptune Gremlin Quickstart](https://docs.aws.amazon.com/neptune/latest/userguide/quickstart.html#quickstart-graph-gremlin) was helpful too.